Ryder (R)

 Ryder Quarterly Revenue

-Long-term growth is the most important, but within industrials, a half-decade historical view may miss new industry trends or demand cycles.
-Ryder’s recent performance shows its demand has slowed as its annualized revenue growth of 2.3% over the last two years was below its five-year trend.
-We also note many other Ground Transportation businesses have faced declining sales because of cyclical headwinds.
-While Ryder grew slower than we’d like, it did do better than its peers.
+We at StockStory place the most emphasis on long-term growth, but within industrials, a half-decade historical view may miss cycles, industry trends, or a company capitalizing on catalysts such as a new contract win or a successful product line.
+Ryder’s recent performance shows its demand has slowed as its annualized revenue growth of 3.7% over the last two years was below its five-year trend.
 Ryder Year-On-Year Revenue Growth

-We can better understand the company’s revenue dynamics by analyzing its most important segments, Fleet Management Solutions and Supply Chain Solutions, which are 46.2% and 42.5% of revenue.
-Over the last two years, Ryder’s Fleet Management Solutions revenue (leasing and rental) averaged 3.3% year-on-year declines.
-On the other hand, its Supply Chain Solutions revenue ( designing and managing customers' distribution) averaged 5.1% growth.
+We can better understand the company’s revenue dynamics by analyzing its most important segments, Fleet Management Solutions and Supply Chain Solutions, which are 46.2% and 43.5% of revenue.
+Over the last two years, Ryder’s Fleet Management Solutions revenue (leasing and rental) was flat while its Supply Chain Solutions revenue ( designing and managing customers' distribution) averaged 5.9% year-on-year growth.
+Ryder Quarterly Revenue by Segment

 6. Gross Margin & Pricing Power

 Ryder has bad unit economics for an industrials business, signaling it operates in a competitive market.
-As you can see below, it averaged a 19.3% gross margin over the last five years.
-Said differently, Ryder had to pay a chunky $80.75 to its suppliers for every $100 in revenue.
+As you can see below, it averaged a 19.7% gross margin over the last five years.
+That means Ryder paid its suppliers a lot of money ($80.33 for every $100 in revenue) to run its business.
 Ryder Trailing 12-Month Gross Margin

-In Q1, Ryder produced a 19.4% gross profit margin, up 1.1 percentage points year on year.
+Ryder’s gross profit margin came in at 19.7% this quarter, in line with the same quarter last year.
 On a wider time horizon, the company’s full-year margin has remained steady over the past four quarters, suggesting its input costs (such as raw materials and manufacturing expenses) have been stable and it isn’t under pressure to lower prices.

 7. Operating Margin

-On the plus side, Ryder’s operating margin rose by 3 percentage points over the last five years, as its sales growth gave it operating leverage.
+Looking at the trend in its profitability, Ryder’s operating margin rose by 1.8 percentage points over the last five years, as its sales growth gave it operating leverage.
+Its expansion was impressive, especially when considering most Ground Transportation peers saw their margins plummet.

 Ryder Trailing 12-Month Operating Margin (GAAP)

-In Q1, Ryder generated an operating profit margin of 7.6%, in line with the same quarter last year.
+This quarter, Ryder generated an operating margin profit margin of 8.8%, in line with the same quarter last year.
 This indicates the company’s cost structure has recently been stable.

 8. Earnings Per Share